WallStreetMojo

 Cost Drivers

-Types of Cost Drivers
+Cost Drivers Types

 There are many types of cost drivers in cost accounting.
-As per traditional accounting, the manufacturing costs and indirect costs are allocated on the predefined rate based on the activity performed.
+As per traditional accounting, the manufacturing and indirect costs are allocated on the predefined rate based on the activity performed.

 1. Numbers of Set-Ups